 In connection with the closing of the Company's acquisition of IMW, the Company agreed to make future payments consisting of four annual payments in the amount of \$12,500 which were subsequently amended to be CAD\$5,000 and \$7,500 (each an "IMW Note" and collectively, the "IMW Notes").
 Each payment under the IMW Notes will consist of CAD\$5,000 in cash and \$7,500 in cash and/or shares of the Company's common stock (the exact combination of cash and/or stock to be determined at the Company's option).
 In addition, pursuant to a security agreement executed at closing, the IMW Notes are secured by a subordinate security interest in IMW.
 In January 2011, the Company paid \$5,000 in cash and \$7,500 in shares of its common stock.
-The Company paid CAD\$5,000 in cash in January 2012 and \$3,750 in shares of its common stock in each of August 2012 and October 2012.
 The Company paid CAD\$5,000 in cash and \$7,500 in shares of its common stock in February 2013.
-In February 2014, the Company paid the final payment of CAD\$5,000 in cash, \$3,750 in cash and \$3,750 in shares of its common stock.
+In February 2014, the Company paid the final payment of CAD\$5,000 in cash, \$3,750 in shares of its common stock.
 The IMW Notes that were settled with shares of the Company's common stock are not included in the consolidated statements of cash flows as they are non-cash financing activities.